shivathapaa/Nepali-Date-Picker/README.md

 Button(onClick = { showNepaliDatePickerDialog = true }) { Text(text = "Show Dialog") }

-if (showNepaliDatePickerDialog) {
+// You can use provided template or use any composable you like for both confirm and dismiss button if (showNepaliDatePickerDialog) {
     NepaliDatePickerDialog(
         onDismissRequest = { showNepaliDatePickerDialog = false },